RishabBiswas/ADSA/LAB1/BinaryVsTernary/BinaryVsTernary_textinput_README.txt

-Run Terminal and run command gnuplot -p plot.gp
+Run Terminal and run command gnuplot -p plot.gp to plot graph between n and No. of Binary and Ternary Comparisons.